taylorjg/dlxlib-demos/static/media/README.109bfc9818eeb7b72145.md

 ### Secondary columns

-There are four sets of secondary columns for each unique number that appears in the grid.
-For example, if the grid consists of a mixture of rooms with 1, 2, 3, 4 and 5 cells, then the solved puzzle will contain a mixture of 1s, 2s, 3s, 4s and 5s.
+There are four sets of secondary columns (one set for each direction - up, down, left, right) for each distinct value that can appear in the solution.
+For example, if a grid's max room size is 5, the distinct values will be 1, 2, 3, 4 and 5.
 In this case, we will have 4 x 5 = 20 sets of secondary columns.
-The number of columns in each set of secondary columns will be numRows x numCols.
+The number of columns in each set of secondary columns will be `n` x `n`.
 These sets of secondary columns are used to enforce the proximity constraints.
-This is best explained using an example.
-Say we have a 5 x 5 grid with position (0, 0) at bottom left.
-Lets say that we have a 2 at (1, 3):
+They are best explained using an example.
+Say we have a 5 x 5 grid with position (0, 0) at top left.
+Lets say that we have a 2 at (1, 1):

 ```
 -----